fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_uniform.md

 With single augument `scale` of integer type the function returns a scalar uniformly distributed variate of integer type on [0,scale].
 This is the standard Rectangular distribtuion.
 Function is elemental.

-With single augument `scale` of real or complx type the function returns a scalar uniformly distributed variate of real or complx type on [0, scale].
-The real part and imaginary part of a complx type are independent of each other.
+With single augument `scale` of real or complex type the function returns a scalar uniformly distributed variate of real or complex type on [0, scale].
+The real part and imaginary part of a complex type are independent of each other.
 Function is elemental.

 With double auguments `loc` and `scale` the function returns a scalar uniformly distributed random variates of integer, real or complx type on [loc, loc + scale] dependent of input type.
 If it is complex augument, the real part and imaginary part are independent of each other.
 Function is elemental.

 With triple auguments `loc`, `scale` and `array_size` the function returns a rank one array of uniformly distributed variates of integer, real or complx type with an array size of `array_size`.

+`scale` must be greater than 0.

 ### Syntax